David Hibbert: Non-League

 In October 2013, Hibbert made a return to playing football in the Conference Premier with Nuneaton Town after joining on non-contract terms.
 He went on to feature 28 times for Brian Reid's "Boro" in the 2013–14 season, scoring four goals.

 In June 2014, Hibbert signed a contract with Conference North side Tamworth, and was joined at the club on the same day by former Nuneaton Town colleagues Kevin Thornton and Danny Sleath.
 On 21 March, Hibbert scored his first hat-trick for the club in a 3–1 win over local rivals Hednesford Town.
 He finished the 2014–15 season with eight goals in 35 league games.

 Hibbert joined AFC Telford United in June 2015, and also began coaching the Stoke City under-21s.
 However, he admitted that Telford's poor form hurt him as they finished just one point above the relegation zone at the end of the 2015–16 season.
 He hit two goals in 29 games in the 2016–17 campaign as the "Bucks" posted a 17th-place finish.

 Coaching career

 Hibbert went into coaching after retiring as a player, and by April 2019 was the head coach of the under-15's and under-16's at the Stoke City Academy.
 In June 2023, he was promoted to under-18 lead coach.
 He took over as under-21 lead coach in January 2025.
+Hibbert left Stoke in November 2025 to become set-piece coach at Wycombe Wanderers.